poornaram2002/Tic-Tac-Toe-human-game/README.md

-# Tic-Tac-Toe-human-game
+# Tic-Tac-Toe
-a simple Tic-Tac-Toe game using HTML, CSS, and JavaScript.
+it is a tic-tac-toe-game which can play human